Second-harmonic generation: Green lasers

-Other applications

 Ultra-short pulse measurement

+Second-harmonic generation is also used for measuring ultra-short pulse widths with autocorrelators.
 Characterizing an ultrashort pulse (like measuring its temporal width) cannot be done directly with electronics only, as the time-scale is below 1ps ($10^{-12}$sec) : it needs to use the pulse itself, that is why an autocorrelation function is often used.
 SHG has the advantage of mixing two input fields to generate the harmonic one, it is thus a good candidate (but not the only one) to perform such a pulse measurement.

 Optical autocorrelation, in its intensity or fringe-resolved (interferometric) version use SHG, unlike field autocorrelation.
 Also, most versions of the FROG (called SHG-FROG) use SHG to mix the delayed fields.

 Second-harmonic generation microscopy

 In biological and medical science, the effect of second-harmonic generation is used for high-resolution optical microscopy.
 Because of the non-zero second-harmonic coefficient, only non-centrosymmetric structures are capable of emitting SHG light.
 One such structure is collagen, which is found in most load-bearing tissues.
 Using a short-pulse laser such as a femtosecond laser and a set of appropriate filters the excitation light can be easily separated from the emitted, frequency-doubled SHG signal.
 This allows for very high axial and lateral resolution comparable to that of confocal microscopy without having to use pinholes.
 SHG microscopy has been used for studies of the cornea and lamina cribrosa sclerae, both of which consist primarily of collagen.
 Second-harmonic generation can be produced by several non-centrosymmetric organic dyes; however, most of the organic dyes also generate collateral fluorescence along with second-harmonic generation signals.
 Until now, only two classes of organic dyes have been shown which do not produce any collateral fluorescence and works purely on second-harmonic generation.
 Recently, using two-photon excited fluorescence and second-harmonic generation-based microscopy, a group of Oxford University researchers showed that organic porphyrin-type molecules can have different transition dipole moments for two-photon fluorescence and second-harmonic generation, which are otherwise thought to occur from the same transition dipole moment.

 Second-harmonic generation microscopy is also used in material science, for instance to characterize nanostructured materials.